nemster/fund_manager/README.md

 This method sets the desired percentage of value to invest in each DeFi protocol.
 The method doesn't actually move any funds; it only influences the future deposit and withdraws.
 FundManager doesn't check that the sum of the percentages is 100; each percentage should be considered as a share of the sum of the percentages.
+This method can be invoked by either the bot or an admin, in the following example it's invoked by the bot.

 ```
 CALL_METHOD